dsyer/nix-demo/README.md

 0.23.0+git-0db2c77.build-3056
 ```

 but that would be more work than necessary and it would miss all the hard work that the existing package already has behind it.
 The standard package for `pack` also builds it from source and links statically to all the libraries it needs.
-It is better to re-use the existing derivation if we can because downloading pre-built binaries can fail if they end up in an environment which doesn't have the right shared libraries (e.g. Alpine Linux or NixOS).
+It is better to re-use the existing derivation if you can because downloading pre-built binaries can fail if they end up in an environment which doesn't have the right shared libraries (e.g. Alpine Linux or NixOS).
 It is better to use an overlay.

 There is already a `buildpack` package in Nix, so this works: